 Having an excellent credit score adds huge financial value to your life.
 Not only does it help you get approved for big loans, such as mortgages and auto loans, but it also ensures that you’ll get a lower interest rate and monthly payment.
 And, you’ll be able to qualify for better credit cards with higher credit limits.
-Just make sure to use your credit wisely with these tips!
+Just make sure to use your credit wisely with our credit counseling tips!

 How to Get an Excellent Credit Score